Ideefixze/deepspeech-hot-words-booster/README.md

 - Usage hot-words for calibrating accuracy is not the perfect one but add a very small priority and it could work.
 The value is dependant on your audio, it could be big or small to see a difference, but no intuitive way of determining accuracy gain was found.

 - Nonexistent words as hot-words or words that share no similarity to the given hot-word cause no change if the audio doesn’t include the sound of that word.

+- No change in transcription was found while a hot-words were an extension of a transcribed word.
+E.g.: 'knowledge' as hot-word didn't change 'know' to any other word in the transcription.

 - No software related errors caused by adding, removing, clearing hot-words were detected.